The North and South American were popular sights as they took passengers on cruises around the Great Lakes.

 They made regular runs to Buffalo, N.Y.; Cleveland; Mackinac Island; Chicago; Duluth, Minn.; and Detroit.

 The 259-foot North American entered service in 1913 for the Chicago, Duluth & Georgian Bay Transit Co.

-The North was retired from service in 1963 and languished until being sold to the Seafarer’s International Union three years later in order to be used as a dormitory and classrooms at Piney Point, Md.
+The North was retired from service that year and languished until being sold to the Seafarer’s International Union three years later in order to be used as a dormitory and classrooms at Piney Point, Md.
 Sadly, on Sept.
 13, 1967, while being towed to her new home, she sank in the Atlantic Ocean.

 The South American was sold to the Seafarers as a replacement, but the conversion never came, and she rotted for decades near Camden, N.J., before being scrapped at Baltimore in 1992.